swarmstack/errbot-docker/README.md

     BACKEND = 'CiscoWebexTeams'
     BOT_IDENTITY{TOKEN}

-And use webhook URLS in your Alertmanager configuration such as:
+And use webhook URLs in your Alertmanager configuration such as:

 ```
 url: http://errbot:3141/alerrt-webex/<example-user>/<domain.ext>/